-I call it the ‘Barcelona rookie mistake’.
+I call it the ‘Barcelona rookie mistake’ and it happened to a friend of mine.

 The Barcelona City Pass.